 - China accounts for over 83% of world tungsten mine production; western world supply is very limited.

 - Chinese domestic demand has increased rapidly in the past number of years, and China has moved from a net exporter to net importer of tungsten concentrates (which is what Ormonde will produce at Barruecopardo).
-This increase in Chinese demand, combined with increased controls by the Chinese Government on their domestic tungsten industry and tungsten exports, has strongly contributed to a rising tungsten price.

 - Concerns over security of supply of tungsten concentrates to western processors and industry end-users.
 This along with other factors have resulted in the EU categorising tungsten as a "critical raw material" and the British Geological Survey ranking tungsten top of its metals "Risk List".